kwestin/code-to-cloud-workshop/README.md

 4. Click "Next"
 5. Under "Log Types" type in "Okta" and select "Okta.SystemLog"
 6. Under "Set Alert Field" set the "Severity" to "Medium"
+7. Next scroll down to "Unit Test" and click "Add New" copy and past the above sample JSON or from the "Investigation -> Query Builder" and past.
+8. Write a detection with the ```def rule()``` function hint look for the "action" and "operation_type" elements in the JSON